ibm-cloud-docs/containers/cs_istio_mesh.md

 {: note}

 Looking for even more fine-grained control over routing?
 To create rules that are applied after the load balancer routes traffic to each microservice, such as rules for sending traffic to different versions of one microservice, you can create and apply [`DestinationRules`](https://istio.io/latest/docs/reference/config/networking/destination-rule/){: external}.
 {: tip}

+Need to debug ingress or egress setups?
+Make sure that the `istio-global-proxy-accessLogFile` option in the [`managed-istio-custom` configmap](/docs/containers?topic=containers-istio#customize) is set to `"/dev/stdout"`.
+Envoy proxies print access information to their standard output, which you can view by running `kubectl logs` commands for the Envoy containers.
+If you notice that the `ibm-cloud-provider-ip` pod for a gateway is stuck in `pending`, see [this troubleshooting topic](/docs/containers?topic=containers-istio_gateway_affinity).
+{: tip}

 <br />